Question (15 June) again proposed, That the Bill be now read the Third time.

 However, some really good initiatives are being rolled out.
 I wish to highlight an initiative from my own force in Greater Manchester.
 It has collaborated with Greater Manchester West Mental Health NHS Foundation Trust to provide a training programme for staff that improves the understanding of mental health.
 For the past 12 months, staff and officers at Greater Manchester police have received comprehensive mental health training, delivered by mental health professionals.
 The scheme was originally designed for staff in the custody offices where people are detained, but I am delighted to report that it has proved so successful that it has now been incorporated in the training requirements for response officers, police community support officers and special constables.
 The eventual aim is that all workers complete the sessions.

 The concept of parity of esteem, and indeed the wider issue of highlighting the importance of mental health, is especially vital, as we know, for young people.
-Some 75% of all chronic mental health problems start before the age of 18, and yet currently only a quarter of children and teenagers under 15 with mental health problems get the help they need from public services.
+Some 75% of all chronic mental health problems start before the age of 18, yet currently only a quarter of children and teenagers under 15 with mental health problems get the help they need from public services.
 Since January 2013, there have been 17 deaths of patients under the care of young people’s mental health services.
 I know that the Government regard patient safety as a key priority, which is why my right hon.
-Friend the Secretary of State published national guidance on learning from deaths last year to improve the way that the NHS investigates and learns from in-patient deaths and to prevent future tragedies.
+Friend the Secretary of State published national guidance on learning from deaths last year to improve the way the NHS investigates and learns from in-patient deaths and to prevent future tragedies.
 I also welcome the £25 million of investment to support mental health patients so that we can achieve what we want, which is a zero suicide ambition.

 I wish to speak to clause 12, which covers police-worn body cameras.
 That is already becoming standard practice in Greater Manchester.
 GMP has the largest force of officers outside London using body cameras, with more than 3,000 staff equipped with video recording devices.
 The Crown Prosecution Service has endorsed the equipment as a critical piece of technology not only in reducing violence, but—and this is key for this debate—in improving transparency.
 As the evidence suggests, there is merit in applying this measure across England and Wales.
 Body cameras have dramatically reduced the number of complaints made against police officers.
 During a trial period of their use, complaints dropped by 93%.
 It is because of that record that I believe body cameras will be an effective tool not only in assisting on-duty hospital staff, but in instilling those important patient safeguards.